awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.platform.upgrade.md

 Consider the following cases:
 + If you're migrating your application to a different Windows operating system version, for example from *Windows Server 2008 R2* to *Windows Server 2016*, use [Method 2](#using-features.platform.upgrade.bluegreen)\.
-+ If you're migrating your application across major Windows Server platform versions, see [Migrating from Earlier Major Versions of the Windows Server Platform](dotnet-v2migration.md#dotnet-v2migration.migration), and use [Method 2](#using-features.platform.upgrade.bluegreen)\.
++ If you're migrating your application across major Windows Server platform versions, see [Migrating from earlier major versions of the Windows server platform](dotnet-v2migration.md#dotnet-v2migration.migration), and use [Method 2](#using-features.platform.upgrade.bluegreen)\.
 + If your application is currently running on a Windows Server platform V2\.x\.x and you're updating to a latest platform version, use [Method 1](#using-features.platform.upgrade.config)\.

 **Note**